Discover El Nido

 #1 Island-hopping in Bacuit Archipelago

 There are 4 basic island-hopping tours from El Nido: Tours A, B, C, & D, each with a different set of islands to visit.
-Tour A is the most popular as it allows you to explore a good mix of lagoons and beaches.
-There are also Combo Tours, but we don’t recommend them as it means you’ll have to hurry through several destinations without having enough time to enjoy them.
+Tour A is the most popular because it allows you to explore a good mix of lagoons and beaches.
+There are also Combo Tours, but we don’t recommend them.
+With the Combo Tours, you’ll have to hurry through several destinations without having enough time to enjoy them.

 #2 Inland tours – beaches, waterfalls & hot springs